One flaw. Thousands of apps. All bypassed the same way.

-Every Base44 application had a unique identifier — the app_id.
-This wasn't a secret.
-It was embedded directly in the application's public URL:
+Every Base44 app had a public identifier — the app_id.
+Read it straight from the URL:

 https://app.base44.com/a/abc123

-Step 2: Register an account on any app
+Step 2: Register an attacker account (5 seconds)

 curl -X POST https://app.base44.com/api/apps/abc123/auth/register \